 One reason is that African American students are taking on a lot of debt to earn degrees that often don’t pay off.
 For-profit colleges—many with questionable motives—often focus on recruiting black students because of their eligibility for federal grants and loans.
 Students often graduate from these schools with large amounts of debt and degrees that don’t lead to well-paying jobs.

 Another reason is that while lawmakers have tried to come up with ways to help students pay for their postsecondary education, federal grant programs haven't kept pace with the ever rising cost of tuition.
-This often leads individuals to look at alternate funding such as private loans.
+This often leads individuals to look at alternate funding such as private loans from banks and lenders.
 In fact, between 1989 to 2013, average student debt among black families has increased more than 10-fold.

 When students accumulate high debt and are unable to lockdown well-paying jobs, their net worth is lower.
 This helps explain why—despite narrowing the gap in education and employment between blacks and whites—there has been little progress in decreasing the overall wealth gap.
 In addition, since student debt can’t be written off and takes years (or even decades) to pay off, it often affects their net worth for a considerable amount of time.